 Living with someone or being close to someone who has ADHD can be very frustrating, especially if they are not getting treatment.
 You may feel as if they never listen to you, causing you to feel annoyed and unheard, which can lead to fights.
 Additionally, the inability for them to control their symptoms may make them unreliable, causing added stress.
 All of these factors make you aware that your loved one needs to get help so that they can get the symptoms of their disorder under control.
-However, knowing how to get them help can be challenging.
+However, knowing how to get them help at a hospital or treatment center can be challenging.
 Here are a few tips that can help you to talk to your loved about getting treatment:

 Educate yourself: Take the time to educate yourself about ADHD; how it manifests, the symptoms, and the effects it has so that you will know what to expect.
 Also, by educating yourself you will be knowledgeable when the time comes for you to talk to your loved one about the matter.